Fortellis/fortellis-cli/README.md

 DESCRIPTION
   ...
+  This command will set up a fortellis repositry and associated it with one of the organizations linked to the credentials used in the global config.

-  A fortellis repository is a directory containing a spec, docs, permissions, and .fortellis sub-directory.
+  A fortellis repository is a directory containing API Specs and the .fortellis/ sub-directory.
   In the .fortellis sub-directory will be a config.yaml file which will contain the configuration data for the repository.
 ```